-We recommend a full prune on your trees which means climb to the top of your tree and thin out the center, remove the under growth, dead branches (dead wood), any crossing branches, and any broken or weak branches.
-In doing this, it can remove up to 1/3 of the foliage, reducing the weight and sail of the tree (wind resistance), removes dangerous/hazardous limbs, reduces the amount of leaves and seeds (like acorns) that drop into your yard and landscape.
-It allows the wind to blow through the tree, instead of on the tree, greatly reducing storm damage.
-Full pruning also allows sunlight to filter down through the canopy on the landscape shrubs, and turf to promote better growth.
+In a majority of cases we do recommend a full pruning where an arborist climbs to the top of your tree and thins out the center, removes the undergrowth, dead branches, any crossing branches, and any broken branches.
+The reason we recommend this is that it can remove up to 1/3 of the foliage, reducing the weight and sail of the tree (wind resistance), removes dangerous/hazardous limbs, and reduces the amount of leaves and seeds (such as acorns) that drop onto your yard and landscape.
+Pruning allows the wind to blow through the tree, instead of on the tree, which greatly reduces storm damage.
+It also allows sunlight to filter down through the canopy on the landscape shrubs, and turf to promote better growth.
 When the wind and light filter through the canopy after being pruned, it helps with the transportation and respiration of the tree, making the tree much more healthy as well as aesthetically pleasing.

 Call today to have one of our arborists evaluate your trees and give you a free written estimate of what is recommended for the health of your trees and landscape.
-(207) 856-0046
+Our techniques include:

 - Removing dead or weak limbs that pose a hazard or may lead to decay.